xepps/christmas-code-challenge/skint-santas-scrape/README.md

 ```

 ## Output Description
-One line per solution - each a comma-separated set of quantity+name pairs, describing how many toys of which kind to buy.
+One line per solution - each a comma-separated set of quantity + name pairs, describing how many toys of which kind to buy.

 Do not list toys with a quantity of zero in the output.